frtu/agents-os/_docs_/development_env.md

 * Purpose you want to achieve (Coding, Generate a story, ..)
 * Number of RAM on your machine

+You can download the most optimized version by looking from [TheBloke](https://huggingface.co/TheBloke/) & recommend `Q4_K_M.gguf` for normal laptop.

 ### First setup and test

 Setup [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) by running auto installer `start_xx` on your machine (ex: `. start_macos.sh` on MacOS).